UWTacomaLibrary/foundinghistories-dev/pages/about.md

 ---
 {% include feature/jumbotron.html %}

-{% include feature/nav-menu.html sections="About the Founding Stories project;Credits &amp; Acknowledgement;Support Founding Stories" %}
+{% include feature/nav-menu.html sections="About the Founding Stories project;Credits and Acknowledgement;Support Founding Stories" %}

 ## About the Founding Stories project